 The purpose of this research is to identify whether inmates who report a history of victimization prior to incarceration are at an increased risk of being victimized during incarceration.
 Specifically, this study, by using a nationally representative sample of inmates housed in state prison facilities, determines 1) the scope of victimization occurring prior to and during incarceration among a sample inmates in state prisons, 2) the relationship between history of victimization and secondary victimization during incarceration, 3) the relationship between victimization and mental health/behavioral problems, and 4) the way in which correctional facilities deal with the problem of violence against inmates.

 The study explores factors related to victimization during incarceration by victimization type, as well as the responses to victimization by gender and race.
-Finally, this research will examine how correctional institutions currently respond to inmates who display problematic behaviors that are commonly associated with having a history of victimization.
+Finally, this research examines how correctional institutions currently respond to inmates who display problematic behaviors that are commonly associated with having a history of victimization.

 Findings from this study help to assess the need for screening tools for victimization and the development of appropriate responses for those at higher risk for experiencing subsequent victimization, or engaging in disruptive behaviors.
-Furthermore, this research will examine common consequences to victimization, such as mental health issues, or disruptive behaviors during incarceration.
-Findings will help to identify appropriate interventions and responses to victimization.
+Furthermore, this research examines common consequences of victimization, such as mental health issues, or disruptive behaviors during incarceration.
+Findings are used to identify appropriate interventions and responses to victimization.

 II.
 LITERATURE REVIEW